Section 508 compliance for videos - the ultimate guide

 This video showcases a group of people with disabilities who are achieving incredible things, such as winning gold medals in the Paralympics and performing on Broadway.

-The video’s important message is conveyed in a way that can be accessed by everyone.
+The video’s important message is conveyed in a way that can be accessed by everyone:

 Captions have been added to the video itself, so they appear even on platforms that lack closed captioning functionality.
 The letters appear in white over a black strip which is maintained throughout the video.
-This contrast allows for optimal visibility.
+This contrast allows for optimal visibility

 Key takeaways

-Organizations that must comply with Section 508 need to ensure that their online videos are accessible to everyone, including people with disabilities.
 Following the sections of WCAG that apply to videos will provide the disability community with the equal user experience it deserves, and protect your organization from facing legal recourse.

 Make sure you are adding captions, audio descriptions, transcripts, and ensuring sufficient color contrast within your videos.
 Finally, pay attention to the video player you are using to showcase videos.
 You may need to tweak certain settings to ensure people with disabilities can operate and access them.